HIV Viral Load

 If you're pregnant, it's especially important to find out whether you have HIV.
 Starting treatment right away can lower the risk of passing the virus on to your baby.

 It's also likely that you will have this test if you've already been diagnosed with HIV.
-You may have the first test two to eight weeks after diagnosis and again at four- to six-month intervals.
-The findings help doctors determine the best drug treatment to get your viral load down and keep you healthy.
+You may have the first test 2 to 8 weeks after diagnosis and again at 4- to 6-month intervals.
+The findings help healthcare providers find the best drug treatment to get your viral load down and keep you healthy.

 What other tests might I have along with this test?